 When sudden cardiac arrest (SAC) and other cardiac emergencies occur, the initial response would always be the performing of chest compressions and rescue breaths on the victim.
 CPR is effective in delaying the occurrence of the victim’s biological death.

-While CPR is proven to cause a great effect to the person’s survival, the use of external defibrillators is crucial in or out of hospital settings.
+While CPR is proven to cause a great effect on the person’s survival, the use of external defibrillators is crucial in or out of hospital settings.
 External defibrillators are designed to stop the victim’s heart and restore it back to its normal rhythm, making the person conscious and alive once again.
 Defibrillators were once relegated to hospital settings and had to be administered by medical professionals, but Automated External Defibrillators (AEDs) are now portable, easy to use, and made available in many public settings.
 Access is critical as immediate use is essential for survival, if not administered in 5-7 minutes the SAC could be fatal.

 Services exist in many countries to help you locate AEDs on maps to raise awareness in their communities and to help travelers ready themselves in unfamiliar areas.
-In the US several free apps available that help locate AEDs on a map, like Staying Alive and Pulse Point Respond.
+In the US several free apps available that help locates AEDs on a map, like Staying Alive and Pulse Point Respond.
 Maps can be found for the United Kingdom, New Zealand, Australia, and many other nations with a simple web search.

-That is why most medical experts promote the use of AED in healthcare settings, especially those institutions that acquire a great number of people such as workplaces, schools and even the household.
-This may seem optional but considering one in your place can be a game changer for you and your family because you will never know when exactly a cardiac emergency may occur.
+That is why most medical experts promote the use of AED in healthcare settings, especially those institutions that acquire a great number of people such as workplaces, schools, and even the household.
+This may seem optional but considering one in your place can be a game-changer for you and your family because you will never know when exactly a cardiac emergency may occur.
 Several AEDs have received premarket approval for in-home use, like the HeartSine Samaritan PAD and the Phillips HeartStart OnSite Defibrillator.

 Importance of Safe AEDs

-The federal government, through Health and Human Services, the General Service Administration and OSHA has been promoting the use and availability of Public Access Defibrillators (PAD) in several workplaces to immediately respond in cardiac emergencies.
+The federal government, through Health and Human Services, the General Service Administration, and OSHA has been promoting the use and availability of Public Access Defibrillators (PAD) in several workplaces to immediately respond in cardiac emergencies.

 - Pad storage and date.
 Defibrillator Pads (electrodes) must be stored at temperatures specified by the manufacturer.
 In the event of a sudden cardiac emergency, device readiness is critical.